tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 I was then able to strip out all of the `case` statements that were matching `Maybe` and returning a "crashed" program for `Nothing` and use `do` notation.

-The implementation of the old `runStep` function that move the program on by running a single instruction called down through layers of functions to select the right operation, try to perform it, matching on the `Maybe` returned and evolving the intcode state if the operation was successful.
+The implementation of the old `runStep` function, that moved the program on by running a single instruction, called down through layers of functions to select the right operation, try to perform it, matching on the `Maybe` returned and evolving the intcode state if the operation was successful.
 Now this logic is condensed with the tedious boilerplate removed.
-The start of the equivalent function in the refactored implementation:
+The start of the equivalent function in the refactored implementation looks like:

 ```haskell
 runInstruction :: Intcode -> Prog Intcode